PoliticalGraveyard.com

 Harrison, Charles — of Essex County, N.J.
 Member of New Jersey state house of assembly from Essex County, 1848-49.
 Burial location unknown.

 Harrison, Charles B. — also known as Charley B. Harrison — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state senate, 1940 (3rd District), 1942 (4th District), 1944 (4th District).
+Candidate for Michigan state senate, 1940 (3rd District), 1942 (4th District), 1944 (4th District).
 Presumed deceased.
 Burial location unknown.

 Harrison, Charles H. — of Essex County, N.J.
 Member of New Jersey state house of assembly from Essex County, 1876.
 Burial location unknown.